Royal Canadian Mounted Police: Personnel

+RCMP Corporal salary: As of 2025, corporals in the Royal Canadian Mounted Police earn a base salary between $121,691 (Step 1) and $126,311 (Step 2) per year.

 Regular members

 The term regular member, or RM, originates from the RCMP Act and refers to the 18,988 regular RCMP officers who are trained and sworn as peace officers, and include all the ranks from constable to commissioner.
 They are the police officers of the RCMP and are responsible for investigating crime and have the authority to make arrests.
 RMs operate in over 750 detachments, including 200 municipalities and more than 600 Indigenous communities.
 RMs are normally assigned to general policing duties at an RCMP detachment for a minimum of three years.
 These duties allow them to experience a broad range of assignments and experiences, such as responding to emergency (9-1-1) calls, foot patrol, bicycle patrol, traffic enforcement, collecting evidence at crime scenes, testifying in court, apprehending criminals and plain clothes duties.
-Regular members also serve in over 150 different types of operational and administrative opportunities available within the RCMP, these include: major crime investigations, emergency response, forensic identification, forensic collision reconstruction, international peacekeeping, bike or marine patrol, explosives disposal and police dog services.
-Also included are administrative roles including human resources, corporate planning, policy analysis and public affairs.
+Regular members also serve in over 150 different types of operational and administrative opportunities available within the RCMP, these include major crime investigations, emergency response, forensic identification, forensic collision reconstruction, international peacekeeping, bike or marine patrol, explosives disposal, and police dog services.
+Also included are administrative roles including human resources, corporate planning, policy analysis, and public affairs.

-Auxiliary constables and other staff
+Auxiliary constables and other staff members

 Besides the regular RCMP officers, several types of designations exist which give them assorted powers and responsibilities over policing issues.